willfurnass/sheffield_hpc/sharc/software/apps/R.rst

 Interactive Usage
 -----------------
-After connecting to ShARC, start an interactive session with the `qrshx` command.
+After connecting to ShARC, start an interactive session with the :ref:`qrshx` command.

 The latest version of R can be loaded with ::